Sedation Dentistry Corbin

 • Have a history of difficulty achieving total numbness

-• Patient wants multiple procedures completed in a single appointment to save time.
+• Need multiple procedures completed in a single appointment

 Because patient safety is always our top priority, we will ask a patient for a medical history as well as a list of all the medications they are currently taking before using IV sedation.